Xerox: 1960s

 In the 1960s, Xerox held a dominant position in the photocopier market.
 In 1960, a xerography research facility called the Wilson Center for Research and Technology was opened in Webster, New York.
-In 1961, the company changed its name to Xerox Corporation.
+In 1961, the company changed its name to Xerox.
 Xerox common stock (XRX) was listed on the New York Stock Exchange in 1961 and on the Chicago Stock Exchange in 1990.

 In 1963, Xerox introduced the Xerox 813, the first desktop plain-paper copier, realizing Carlson's vision of a copier that could fit on anyone's office desk.
 Ten years later, in 1973, a basic, analogue, color copier, based on the 914, followed.
 The 914 itself was gradually sped up to become the 420 and 720.
 The 813 was similarly developed into the 330 and 660 products and, eventually, also the 740 desktop microfiche printer.

 Xerox's first foray into duplicating, as distinct from copying, was with the Xerox 2400, introduced in 1966.
 The model number denoted the number of prints produced in an hour.
 Although not as fast as offset printing, this machine introduced the industry's first automatic document feeder, paper slitter and perforator, and collator (sorter).
 This product was soon sped up by fifty percent to become the Xerox 3600 Duplicator.

 Meanwhile, a small lab team was borrowing copiers and modifying them.
-The lab was developing what it called long distance xerography (LDX) to connect a modified 813 copier to a CRT based scanner using a special service (TELPAK) of the public telephone network, so that a document scanned on one machine would print out on the other.
-The LDX system was introduced in 1964, followed in 1966 by the Magnafax Telecopier, a much smaller, slower and less expensive version that acoustically coupled to a desk phone.
+The lab was developing what it called long-distance xerography (LDX) to connect a modified 813 copier to a CRT-based scanner using a special service (TELPAK) of the public telephone network, so that a document scanned on one machine would print out on the other.
+The LDX system was introduced in 1964, followed in 1966 by the Magnafax Telecopier, a much smaller, slower, and less expensive version that acoustically coupled to a desk phone.
 However, fax machines would not become a truly mainstream device until the 1980s.

 In 1968, C. Peter McColough, a longtime executive of Haloid and Xerox, became Xerox's CEO.
 The same year, the company consolidated its headquarters at Xerox Square in downtown Rochester, New York, with its 30-story Xerox Tower.

 Xerox embarked on a series of acquisitions.
 It purchased University Microfilms International in 1962, Electro-Optical Systems in 1963, and R. R. Bowker in 1967.
 In 1969, Xerox acquired Scientific Data Systems (SDS), which it renamed the Xerox Data Systems (XDS) division and which produced the Sigma line and its successor XDS 5xx series of mainframe computers in the 1960s and 1970s.
 Xerox sold XDS to Honeywell in 1975.

 Xerox Tower in Rochester, New York, served as headquarters from 1968 to 1969.

 Stamford, Connecticut, served as headquarters from 1969 to 2007.